jpulgarin/django-tokenapi/README.md

     {"success": false, "errors": "Unable to log you in, please try again"}

-Note that if you User model has an `is_active` flag, the authentication logic will not allow inactive users to obtain tokens or use them.
+Note that if you User model has an `is_active` flag, the authentication logic will not allow inactive users to obtain or use tokens.

 You should store the `user` and `token` that are returned on the client accessing the API, as all subsequent calls will require that the request have